-Brendan is a post-doctoral fellow for the Societal Advancement Insights and Impact Group.
-He is interested in advancing research in the field of community nonprofit leadership, especially as it relates to the unique needs and concerns of minority religious communities in America.
+Brendan is a post-doctoral fellow advancing research in the field of nonprofit leadership and philanthropy, especially as it relates to the unique needs and concerns of minority religious communities in America.

 Areas of Expertise